cvmfs-contrib/cvmfs-tutorial-2021/docs/01_introduction.md

 #### 1.2.4 Squid proxies

-To further extend the scalability and hierarchical caching model of CVMFS, another layer is used between end clients and stratum 1 servers: forward caching HTTP proxies which reduce load on Stratum 1 servers and help reduce latency for clients.
+To further extend the scalability and hierarchical caching model of CernVM-FS, another layer is used between end clients and Stratum 1 servers: forward caching HTTP proxies which reduce load on Stratum 1 servers and help reduce latency for clients.
 [Squid cache](http://www.squid-cache.org/) is commonly used for this.
 A Squid proxy caches content that has been accessed recently, and helps to reduce bandwidth and improve response times.

 It is particularly important to have caching proxies at large systems like HPC clusters where many worker nodes are accessing the
 CernVM-FS repository, and it is recommended to set up multiple Squid proxies for redundancy and capacity.